LAST MINUTE HOLIDAYS – THE BEST OFFERS

 Where can I book the best last minute deals?

 I’ll be presenting the best last minute deals in my Live Ticker.
 There you’ll find all the travel providers and operators directly linked, which means that you can go and grab your last minute offers in no time.
 Just take a look!

 What’s cheaper – booking in advance or booking last minute?

 Booking well in advance and at the last minute are both cheaper than regular travel.
 The reason for this is that travel providers want their offers to be completely sold out.
 Early bookings are cheap because almost all rooms etc. are still free, and last minute travel is cheap because airlines and hotels are trying to sell those last available spaces.
 That is why you’ll be able to buy them for a discounted price shortly before the departure date.

 It depends on when you’re travelling as well.
 For high season, public holidays and the holiday season you’ll have to book well in advance – tickets will be cheaper due to travel providers wanting to sell them for a lower price.
 But the closer high season is, the most expensive travelling will become.
 During the high season there are also sometimes allocations for leftover slots, i.e. last minute deals, which definitely offer good value for money, but you can’t always rely on them.
 Whether or not your desired destination is available at the last minute is pretty much down to luck.
 That’s why it’s worth taking a look at my Live Ticker!

-Last minute Majorca, last minute Turkey – the most popular destinations
+Last minute Majorca, last minute Greece – the most popular destinations

 Popular last minute destinations include Majorca, Portugal and the Canary Islands, but you might even see the odd deal for Thailand in there too!
 One thing’s for sure though – you’re bound to see all the most popular destinations here in my live ticker!